edm00se/blog/_posts/2015-07-02-custom-error-xpage.md

 {% gist 684539960bc23e7b447b Error.xsp.xml %}<br />

-As you can see, there's now an _xp:text_ tag (one of the only two, the other being _xp:panel_) at the bottom, just after the normal _&lt;script&gt;_ tag, that lets you set and overwrite the _tagName_, to become a an _&lt;img&gt;_ tag, complete with the _onload_ event to add the _&lt;script&gt;_ tag to the _&lt;head&gt;_.
+As you can see, there's now an `xp:text` tag (one of the only two, the other being `xp:panel`) at the bottom, just after the normal `script` tag, that lets you set and overwrite the `tagName`, to become a an `img` tag, complete with the `onload` event to add the `script` tag to the `head`.
 This only renders if it's detected as being in a partial refresh, making a full refresh behave normally.
 An elegantly simple solution to a surprisingly complex situation.

 ### Next Time
 I have more to share, but I can guarantee the pace over the next few weeks won't be anything like this month.
 In fact, I have some prep to do for <span data-toggle="tooltip" title="MWLUG 2015!">a certain shindig in Atlanta in August</span>.
 I hope to see you there!